 You have to take into consideration that the function of a barefoot relates to how we as animals were supposed to live, our feet and how our bodies move to relate best to the natural environment, not the concrete jungle we have gone on to create over time.
 Walking barefoot in our current environment will do no good to the structure and well being of your spinal and foot health for this very reason.
 You only need to observe our current posture of hunching due to mobile phones and office working to see how we have changed and adapted to this unnatural environment.

 You can’t exactly wear sneakers or ballet flats at work or other formal occasions!
 Luckily, scientists do also believe there is some traditional footwear like dress shoes that are good for your feet too.
 We need more stability in our footwear now, to maintain a healthy pelvic alignment and posture.
-By wearing unsupported footwear it allows our body to compensate in other ways, much like if you stub a toe or sprain an ankle, you go on to put more weight on your other foot to reduce discomfort; but doing this regularly in unsupported footwear can contribute to really bad alignment issues in the future.
+By wearing unsupported footwear it makes our body to compensate in other ways, much like if you stub a toe or sprain an ankle, you go on to put more weight on your other foot to reduce discomfort; but doing this regularly in unsupported footwear can contribute to really bad alignment issues in the future.

 Lieberman says, “Determining the “healthiest” shoe for a given person has to take into account their age, health status, walking and running habits, and other factors”.